This tool, used following the completion of an activity, shows whether anything could have or should have been done differently.

 Reference: Knowledge management at WHO C Bailey 2005, World Health Organization

-View the NHS Knowledge Mobilisation Framework Module on After Action Reviews
+View the NHS Knowledge Mobilisation Framework elearning module on After Action Reviews.

-Contact [email protected] for the postcard in an accessible format.
+Contact the Knowledge for Healthcare team on [email protected] for the postcard in an accessible format.

 Page last reviewed: 16 June 2021